zgnmgg/getir-case-study/readme.md

 # getir-case-study
 REST API for Getir Case Study

 This API with a single endpoint (record) fetches the data MongoDB and return the results.
+The application use;
+- Node
+- Express
+- Jest
+- Mongoose
+- Heroku
+- Swagger

+## Requirements

+For building and running the application you need:

+- [npm]
+- Environment Variables =>
+    -  MONGODB_URL (MongoDB Url)

 ## Build project
 ```